Intergroup violence in bursts: Solving the Ising model

-Depending on $\beta$, the self-consistency equation has two stable and one unstable ferromagnetic solutions, or one stable paramagnetic solution.
-At a critical $\beta$ (or $T$), the system transitions between these two states.
-When the system is paramagnetic,
+Depending on $T$, the self-consistency equation has one unstable and two stable ferromagnetic solutions, or one stable paramagnetic solution.
+At a critical $T$, the system transitions between these two states.
+When the system is paramagnetic, at the solution of $M$.
+When the system is ferromagnetic, at the unstable solution of $M$.
+We can identify a critical $T$ when